J9-PT-IRONHACK-JAVA/TheUndefinedGuys-project1-UndefinedVSNull/README.md

 - 2 Players
 - Machine against machine

 ### Configuration of your team

 __Total configuration within the parameters of the game__

 We will define:

-Character Type: Warrior or Sorcerer
+Character Type: Warrior or Wizard
 Your name, your health, stamina, strength, power Random character creation
 It allows for fast gameplay as it automatically sets character values.
 It applies to our equipment and also to the machine